0nix/ggj21/twine/ending1.md

 5.2 So, given all the pieces in place.
 What's the question we wanted to answer?

 5.1: If you want it in a nutshell it's a test of loyalty.
-We trust ourselves with tremendous power, and while there is no doubt.
+We are endowed with tremendous responsibility and power, and while there is no doubt--

 S.2: None?

 S.1: None, that we are doing the right thing.
-But the power we have is terrifying, if you think about it for more than ten seconds.
+But the power we have is quite terrifying, if you think about it for more than ten seconds.

 S.2: Ok, I thought about it.